gbif/hp-north-america/_posts/2022-08-11-save-date-fall2022-regional-meeting.md

 ## Save the Date

-**Our next North America Regional Meeting will be held on Thursday, November 10, at 18:30 UTC (i.e., 09:30 Pacific / 10:30 Mountain / 11:30 Central / 12:30 Eastern).**
+**Our next North America Regional Meeting will be held on Thursday, November 10, at 09:30 Pacific / 10:30 Mountain / 11:30 Central / 12:30 Eastern / 18:30 UTC+1.**

 Please mark your calendars.